clintmilner/io.milner-next/bash/CI-INFO.md

  Then put the post-commit action(s) in `<current-directory>/bash/commit.sh`

- You should see the `echo` statements in the terminal.
+ You should see the `echo` statements in the terminal or the IntelliJ Console.